Machine Intelligence on the Edge: Interpretable Cardiac Pattern Localisation Using Reinforcement Learning: Experiment Setup

 The neural network architectures used by SMF are lightweight and well-suited for edge deployment.
 For SMF-PPO, sharing parameters between the value function and the policy results in an RL agent with approximately 156\,k parameters ($\approx$0.60\,MB).
 For SMF-SAC, both the $Q$-network and the policy network contain around 140\,k parameters ($\approx$0.54\,MB).
 As demonstrated in our previous work~\cite{zylinski2023hearables}, these RL agents can be readily deployed on edge devices to achieve real-time pattern localisation, requiring only milliseconds to process 60-second ECG recordings on an Android smartphone.

-To evaluate the performance and robustness of SMF, we empirically compared it against the following baselines. \begin{enumerate} \item The \textit{Pan-Tompkins} algorithm~\cite{pan1985real} is arguably the most widely used R-peak detection method that combines a series of complex signal processing operations and a decision rule that decides the validity of each potential R-peak by comparing the current R-R interval to the average of historical R-R intervals. \item The \textit{Bidirectional RNN (Bi-RNN)}~\cite{schuster1997bidirectional} is a popular sequential neural network architecture that uses both forward and backward recurrent layers to capture context from past and future signals. \item The \textit{U-Net}\cite{ronneberger2015u, zahid2021robust} is a CNN-based neural network architecture that \cite{zahid2021robust} reports achieving state-of-the-art performance in ECG R-peak detection. \item The \textit{MF-PPO} and \textit{MF-SAC} are ablated versions of the proposed SMF algorithm, restricted to episode lengths of 1.
-We include them as baselines to represent the performance of single-stage MFs when optimised in a data-driven manner.
+To evaluate the performance and robustness of SMF, we empirically compared it against the following baselines. \begin{enumerate} \item The \textit{Pan-Tompkins} algorithm~\cite{pan1985real} is arguably the most widely used R-peak detection method that combines a series of complex signal processing operations and a decision rule that decides the validity of each potential R-peak by comparing the current R-R interval to the average of historical R-R intervals. \item The \textit{Bidirectional RNN (Bi-RNN)}~\cite{schuster1997bidirectional} is a popular sequential neural network architecture that uses both forward and backward recurrent layers to capture context from past and future signals. \item The \textit{U-Net}~\cite{ronneberger2015u, zahid2021robust} is a CNN-based neural network architecture that \cite{zahid2021robust} reports achieving state-of-the-art performance in ECG R-peak detection. \item The \textit{MF-PPO} and \textit{MF-SAC} are ablated versions of the proposed SMF algorithm, restricted to episode lengths of 1.
+We include them as baselines to represent the performance of single-stage MFs when optimised in a RL-driven manner.
 Although non-sequential, these baselines generate MF templates that directly optimise R-peak detection performance by using the RL reward function in \eqref{eqreward} as their objective. \end{enumerate} The Bi-RNN baseline consisted of two Bi-RNN layers with hidden sizes of 64, which transformed the signal into a feature vector of length 250 with 128 channels, followed by a linear layer that mapped this feature vector to a length 250 prediction vector.
 The U-Net baseline followed~\cite{zahid2021robust}.
 As discussed in Section~\ref{sec:introduction}, it is infeasible to directly optimise TP, FP, and FN with DL-based methods.
 Therefore, the objectives of the DL methods were to minimise the binary cross-entropy (BCE) loss between the network prediction vector and a binary vector of length 250, where ones correspond to R-peak positions and zeros to non-peak positions.
+To convert Bi-RNN and U-Net outputs into R-peak predictions, we followed the peak-picking procedures described in~\cite{zahid2021robust}.
+In addition to the height and distance thresholds (as used in SMF), this procedure applies additional verification steps that remove abnormal beat detections based on Pearson correlation.
 Both Bi-RNN and U-Net were trained over 1000 epochs with a batch size of 100 and a learning rate of $0.005$.
+Across all tests, the detected peaks were matched to ground-truth R-peaks using a tolerance of 5 time steps (20 ms).